If you’re struggling to study for a cumulative exam, this blog post is for you. Here are 10 tips to help the students get ready and ace the test!

 Interleaving

-College course and topics on a cumulative or inorganic exam will likely overlap.
-E.g., many concepts from earth science or any subject available on Khan Academy Answers can be similar.
+College courses and topics on a cumulative examination will likely overlap.
+For example, many concepts from earth science or any subject available on Khan Academy Answers can be similar.

-It may not be possible to discriminate between a college course and topics that may seem similar (such as the atmosphere vs. plate-tectonics).
+It may not be possible to discriminate between a college course and similar topics (such as the atmosphere vs. plate-tectonics).

 What is Comprehensive Exams?